Academic Success Program (ASP)

 In the second prong of the first-year program, all first-year students with cumulative fall semester GPAs of 2.2 or lower are required to participate in the ASP tutorial sessions during the spring semester of their first year of law school, even if they were not required to participate during the first semester.
 Students with 2.2 or lower GPAs will also be required to participate in an intensive six- to eight-week exam-writing seminar during the same semester.
 These weekly sessions offer students the opportunity to receive feedback from the ASP coordinators/legal writing faculty on their responses to hypothetical problems similar to those used during final exams.

-Upper-Level ASP.
 Second-year students with cumulative first-year GPAs of 2.4 or lower are required, as a condition to their continued matriculation, to participate in an upper-level Academic Success Program designed to furnish additional training by giving students the opportunity to improve fundamentals such as outlining and note-taking skills and by providing individualized feedback from the ASP coordinators/legal writing instructors on practice exam questions.
-These upper-level ASP sessions are typically held for fifty minutes on Wednesdays at noon unless a more convenient time can be arranged in consultation with the participants.
-Finally, students with the ten lowest cumulative GPAs at the end of the second year of law school will be required to enroll in the College of Law’s Legal Analysis: Skills and Strategies course offered in the sixth semester of law school.
-The remaining slots in the course will be open for general enrollment.
-This course offers the students the opportunity to further develop the skills required to pass the bar examination.
+Those students who have the ten lowest cumulative GPAs in their class at the end of the second year of law school (among those who are scheduled to graduate in May of the following year) are required to enroll in the College of Law’s Advanced Legal Analysis: Skills and Strategies course (Law 616) during the spring semester of their third year of law school.
+The remaining slots in this limited enrollment course will be open to all members of the third-year class.
+This course offers students the opportunity to further develop the skills required to pass the bar examination.

 A Student’s Perspective on 1st year ASP: